txt/mase/src/tex/evil.md

 results, this book can now fill in the missing details from part4 of that plan.

 But first, a little history.
-As all programmers know, the initial parts of the plan were completed years ago.
-Part one was was programmers to adopt a meek and mild persona (possibly even boring and dull).
+As all programmers know, this plan is now decades old.
+Part one was for programmers to adopt a meek and mild persona (possibly even boring and dull).

 Part two was, under the guise of that persona,